LAFS.5.W.1.1Archived Standard

 Field Day Fun:

-In this MEA, students will choose their top choices of field day activities given the cost, number of adult supervisors needed, the area required for event, safety concerns, clean up required, number of students that can play at a time, and peer comments about the activity.
+In this Model Eliciting Activity, MEA, students will choose their top choices of field day activities given the area required for event, safety concerns, clean up required, number of students that can play at a time, and peer comments about the activity.
 Students will need to make trade-offs in cost when the "twist" provides budget restrictions.
-Students will calculate area and multiply whole numbers and decimal numbers.
+Students will count unit squares to calculate area, multiply one-digit numbers by multiples of ten, and add multi-digit whole numbers.

 Fly Runners Order of Operations MEA:

-Tablets for Mrs. Tomlinson's Class:
+Tablets for Mrs. Tomlinson:

 Which Cell Phone for Mia?: